Barclays PCP Compensation Claims

 HIDDEN CHARGES

 Some car finance agreements include fees or commission that were not clearly explained at the point of sale.
-This can include undisclosed broker commission, administrative fees or inflated costs built into the agreement.
+This can include undisclosed broker commission, administrative fees, or inflated costs built into the agreement.
+If charges were hidden or not fully explained before you signed your agreement, this may constitute mis-selling and you could be entitled to reclaim money paid.
+Many customers discover they paid significantly more than necessary because commission was silently added to their interest rate.

 EXCESSIVE INTEREST RATES

-Many lenders allowed dealerships to increase interest rates to earn higher commission, often without the customer’s knowledge.
+Many lenders allowed dealerships to increase interest rates to earn higher commission, often without the customer's knowledge.
 This resulted in consumers paying significantly more than necessary for their car finance.
+If your interest rate was higher than expected, not properly justified, or if the dealer had discretion to change it without your informed consent, your agreement may be considered unfair and eligible for compensation.
+The court's decision confirms that lenders bear responsibility for practices used by their partner brokers.

 Mis-sold agreements